opencpn-radar-pi/radar_pi/README.md

 Compiling
 ---------

-Building is doumented in INSTALL.md
+Building for external developers (not the plugin developers) is documented in INSTALL.md

 License
 -------